Get this wrong and your whole business will likely crumble!

 It seems like every attraction marketing course we invest in starts with this basic principle.
 It’s that important.

 So, if you have not narrowed down your target audience yet, don’t delay another moment.
-It could be the very reason that you are not seeing any success or lasting results in your business yet.
+Not being clear could be the very reason you are not seeing the success or lasting results in your business you expect or deserve.

 Let’s take a look at the 5 Best Practices we have determined will help you not only be clear on your target market but help with target audience marketing strategies as well.